1. How Governments Earn Moneypublic incomeA. Taxes – The Backbone of Government Revenue

 Sales taxes (used in some economies)

-B. Non-Tax Revenue – Money Earned Without Taxing Citizens
+B. Non-Tax Revenue – Money Earned Without Taxing Citizens1.
+Fees and Charges

 -